 All of this, of course, deals with hypotheticals.
 Perhaps United and Ronaldo could have gone on a trophy charge together had the Portuguese stayed with the club.
 But it is becoming clearer that the divorce is working for both parties.
 Ronaldo will get to continue being the main man in Saudi Arabia, scoring goals for fun, and United can continue rebuilding a team that seemed to be beholden to past glories for too long.

-Sports Team History looks at the history and logo of each professional sports team to have ever existed from the MLB, MLS, NBA, NCAA, NFL, NHL, Premier League, WNBA, XFL, ABA, AAF, or USFL.
+Sports Team History is your ultimate destination to explore the rich heritage and iconic logos of professional sports teams across MLB, MLS, NBA, NCAA, NFL, NHL, Premier League, WNBA, UFL, XFL, ABA, AAF, and USFL.
+Immerse yourself in the captivating tales and memorable moments that have shaped each team's legacy.